olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Team_Effort_Log.md

 ## SAGAR KANDEL

 ### Sprint 5 (Week 20 & 21):
-- [This subtask](https://cseejira.essex.ac.uk/browse/A293011-139) was assigned by Ahmad and compleated by Sagar in sprint 6.
+- [This subtask](https://cseejira.essex.ac.uk/browse/A293011-139) was assigned by Ahmad and compleated by Sagar in sprint 5.
 This is a subtask of a story.
 The task involved creating a skeleton code, building a foundation for the final code.
 This story has been done by Ahmad, Sagar and Robert.
 Sagar spent 3 hours in his contribution towards this skeleton code.
 This task has 20 story points and it had a medium priority.
-The permalink of the commit in gitlab can be found [here](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/d646d008737c5cf517649b7dbd6776472ccda779/Product_Development/Software/Code_Updates/Master_Code.c).
+The permalink of the commit in GitLab can be found [here](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/d646d008737c5cf517649b7dbd6776472ccda779/Product_Development/Software/Code_Updates/Master_Code.c).

 ### Sprint 6 (Week 22 & 23):

-- unit test code for IR sensor
-- unit test code for ultrasonic sensor
-- unit test code for speaker
-- unit test code for temperature and humidity
+- [This story](https://cseejira.essex.ac.uk/browse/A293011-144) was assigned by Robert and compleated by Sagar in sprint 6.
+This story involved creating a top level README.md file.
+The top level README.md file contains the abstract and table of contents.
+Sagar spent 30 minutes writing the abstract and creating the table of contents.
+The task has 4 story points and has a medium priority.
+The permalink of the commit in the GitLab can be found [here](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/blob/master/README.md).

+- These stories [1(temperature and humidity sensor)](https://cseejira.essex.ac.uk/browse/A293011-146), [2(speaker)](https://cseejira.essex.ac.uk/browse/A293011-182), [3(ultrasonic sensor)](https://cseejira.essex.ac.uk/browse/A293011-158) and [4(IR sensor)](https://cseejira.essex.ac.uk/browse/A293011-181) was assined and compleated by Sagar.
+Story 1(temperature and humidity sensor), 2(speaker), 3(ultrasonic sensor) and 4(IR sensor) are unit test codes.
+Sagar spent around 3 hours 10 minutes writing the code for the individual components used for the final project.
+The unit test stories for the 1(temperature and humidity sensor) and 3(ultrasonic sensor) are 5 story points each.
+The unit test for the 2(speaker) is 2 story points and 4(IR sensor) is 4 story points.
+The stories are low to medium priority.
+The permalink of the commit in GitLab can be found [here](https://cseegit.essex.ac.uk/2020_ce293/ce293_team01/-/tree/master/Product_Development/Software/Component_Unit_Test).

 - technical documentation for temperature and humidity
 - technical document for speaker
 - technical document for IR sensor
-- draft top level read me file

 ### Sprint 7 (Week 24 & 25):
 - draft for the product demonstrates report